altmp/altv-docs/articles/cef.md

 # CEF - Chromium Embedded Framework

 The Chromium Embedded Framework (also known as CEF) is a web browser engine used in alt:V to render clientside webpages and assets - like in your everyday web browser.
+CEF will use your system locale.

 ## Debug Mode